-How to License SQL Server 2016 Using the Per Core Licensing Model
+How to license SQL Server 2017 using the Per Core licensing model

 When running SQL Server in a physical OSE, all physical cores on the server must be licensed.
 Software partitioning does not reduce the number of core licenses required, except when licensing individual virtual machines (VMs).
-A minimum of four core licenses are required for each physical processor on the server.
+A minimum of four core licenses is required for each physical processor on the server.